Information for patients

 It depends on the primary cause.
 Some patients will need:

-- Intravenous therapy (fluid drip) if you are dehydrated
+- Intravenous therapy (fluid drip) if you are dehydrated.

 - It is also possible to be over-hydrated when you have AKI.
-Therefore, you might need to take medication to make you urinate more (a diuretic).
+Therefore, you might need to take medication to make you urinate (pee) more (a diuretic).

-- Antibiotics if there is an infection
+- Antibiotics if there is an infection.

-- A bladder catheter if there is a blockage to the bladder to allow close monitoring of how much urine you are making.
+- A bladder catheter may be used to allow close monitoring of how much urine you are making.
 The catheter is passed through the urethra (the tube that carries urine from your kidneys out of your body).

 You may need drugs called corticosteroids (steroids) to help reduce swelling in your kidneys.
 (These are not the same as the anabolic steroids used by some bodybuilders and athletes).